Rural Pharmacy Maintenance Allowance (RPMA)

 If a new approval number is issued for a pharmacy previously approved, the proprietor will need to reapply for the allowance.

-Medicare Australia will make RPMA payments when a pharmacy has been approved.
+Medicare will make RPMA payments when a pharmacy has been approved.
 The pharmacy is entitled to the payments for the rest of the financial year starting from the first day of the month after the day the pharmacy is approved for RPMA.

 The RPMA is calculated from 1 July each year and paid monthly.